 Believe it or not, large scale artwork can do the same thing—as long as the color palette works with the design of your room.
 You can use artwork to create a focal point, to add definition, as well as depth to a small room.

 Sculptural lighting, decoration and artwork add interest in this small living room

 In the room above, you can see how the landscape painting complements the windows and adds to the open feeling in this small room.

 Keep the amount of accent colors to a minimum – two is a good rule of thumb.
 And include sculptural elements such as lighting, plants, and a round ottoman or curved accent chair to break up rectangular lines.
 These decorative items are functional and they provide visual interest.
 A small room that is well-defined and visually interesting will both stimulate the mind and feel less claustrophobic – which is the goal, right?

 Try It in Your Home

-To figure out which small room ideas and design strategies will work best in your home, try RoomSketcher Home Designer.
-RoomSketcher is an easy-to-use home design and floor plan tool that you can use to create and visualize your small room design.
-Create a floor plan, furnish and decorate with over 5,000 brand-name products, and see your room instantly in 3D!
+To figure out which small room ideas and design strategies will work best in your home, try using the RoomSketcher App.
+The RoomSketcher App is an easy-to-use home design and floor plan tool that you can use to create and visualize your small room design.
+Create a floor plan, furnish and decorate with over 7,000 brand-name products, and see your room instantly in 3D!

 To get started, simply create a free RoomSketcher account.
-Try out RoomSketcher Home Designer and create a project – at no cost.
-If you want to print or download high quality versions of your Floor Plans and 3D Photos or use our Live 3D features, simply upgrade your account to one of our affordable subscriptions – it’s that easy!
+Try out the RoomSketcher App and create a project – at no cost.
+If you want to print or download high-quality versions of your Floor Plans and 3D Photos or use our Live 3D features, simply upgrade your account to one of our affordable subscriptions – it’s that easy!

 Create your Free Account and Start Your Room Design Now